cmaloney7/test-data-store/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Business Case**
+Explain how this issue impacts the business.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+**Actual behavior**
+A clear and concise description of what is happening.

 **Expected behavior**
 A clear and concise description of what you expected to happen.